|Andrew Booth and the Forgotten Computers|

 Page 2 of 3

-This used a redesigned magnetic drum built by Booth's father’s company Wharf Engineering.
+The APE(X)C used a redesigned magnetic drum built by Wharf Engineering, the company formed by Booth and his father.
 This company produced magnetic drums for use by the new computer industry and many were exported to the USA.
 The first model used 415 valves and was huge.
-Later the British Tabulating Company (later to become ICL) became interested in his designs and derived their HEC (Holerith Electronic Computer) from his APE(X)C project.

 Apart from the APE(R)C there were several one-off computers in the series, including the one used by Birkbeck College and another by University College, London.
 The APE(N)C was commissioned by the Norwegian Board of Mathematical Machines and went to Oslo and the APE(H)C was commissioned by the British Tabulating Machine Company, which sold Hollerith punch card equipment.
 The APE(X)C design used punched card technology for its input/output and the BTC was quick to recognize that the electronic computer represented a business opportunity

 The original APE(X)C was built in a barn in Fenny Compton, Warwickshire where Booth's father lived.
 In 1951 the British Tabulating Company sent a three-man team, led by Dr Raymond Bird, there to copy the circuitry of the machine in order to create what would become the Hollerith Electronic Computer (HEC) and would be the first British computers to go into mass production,

 In just a few days Bird’s team had copied Andrew Booth’s circuitry and back at BTM’s factory at Letchworth they added extra I/O interfaces getting the pre-production HEC1 working by the end of 1951.